How are honors at graduation determined and how will I receive my honors cord?

 Minimum grade point average: 3.9

 You can check your eligibility for honors at the Senior Information Meeting.
-For those eligible, the honors cords will be available at the meeting.
-ADEP students will receive their cords at the ADEP reception.
+For those eligible, the honors regalia will be available at the meeting.
+PROS students will receive their regalia at the Professionals reception.

 University, Departmental and Highest Honors